 10 points will be deduced from the overall grade of the students who have benefited from the Overseas Exchange Program before within the same study level.
 Previous participation in the program in different study levels does not cause any deduction in the overall grade.

 10 points will be deduced from the overall grade of the students who have withdrawn from the program after the announced deadline for the previous Overseas Exchange Program Applications.

 10 points will be added to the overall score of the students who have been under protection by 2828 Social Services Law.
 The proving documents must be uploaded to the online application platform before the application deadline.

 15 points will be added to the overall score of the students who are the relatives of martyrs and veterans.
 The proving documents must be uploaded to the online application platform before the application deadline.

 Should have METU course load of minimum 30 ECTS for the semester in which s/he plans to participate exchange.
 Those MS and PhD students who completed their course load and in thesis period can also apply as their thesis satisfies the ECTS requirement.
 However, those students should find a proper thesis advisor at the host institution and get an approval from their thesis advisor at METU before the exchange period.

 Should take 30 ECTS course/or 5 courses (when the host university does not use ECTS) at the host university.

 Make sure that 30 ECTS courses will be recognized by their departments upon successfully completion.

-Overseas Exchange Program is a non-granted program.
-Students are responsible for all living and personal expenses while at the host institution.
+Overseas Exchange Program is a non-granted (without scholarship) program.
+Students are responsible for all living, accomodation and personal expenses while at the host institution.